LLNL/magpie/README.md

 The basic idea behind these scripts are to:

-1) Allocate nodes on a cluster using your HPC scheduler/resource manager.
+1) Submit a job batch script to allocate nodes on a cluster using your HPC scheduler/resource manager.
 Slurm, Moab+Slurm, and Moab+Torque are currently supported.

-2) Scripts will create configuration files for all appropriate projects (Hadoop, Hbase, etc.)  The configuration files will be setup so the rank 0 node is the "master".
+2) The batch script will create configuration files for all appropriate projects (Hadoop, Hbase, etc.)  The configuration files will be setup so the rank 0 node is the "master".
 All compute nodes will have configuration files created that point to the node designated as the master server.

    The configuration files will be populated with values for your filesystem choice and the hardware that exists in your cluster.